 Foam roller = self massage

 Foam rolling is one way to think of self massage to release muscle tightness or trigger points.
-In addition to a foam roller, you can use a lacrosse ball or your own hands.
+In addition to a foam roller, you can use a lacrosse ball, massage ball or your own hands.
 By applying pressure to specific points you are able to aid in the recovery of muscles and assist in returning them to normal function.

 I prefer using the roller but have used a lacrosse and golf ball.
 I think the balls hurt more, so it’s rare that I use them.